National Affordable Housing Corporation

-When this property was rezoned for residential development in 2018, Big Block applied architectural controls to the project so that the exterior features, materials and colours will complement neighbouring houses.
-Throughout the construction process, we will have regular communication with residents and will be making every effort to significantly minimize disruptions.
+When this property was rezoned for multi-unit residential development in 2018, Big Block applied architectural controls to the design so the exterior features, materials and colours complement neighbouring houses.
+Throughout the construction process, we kept regular communication with neighbouring residents and made every effort to significantly minimize disruptions.
 By utilizing advancements in modular construction, the bulk of the project was built off-site in a factory environment.
-Construction materials and supplies deliveries were reduced by up to 70% and overall build time was reduced by up to 50%.
+Construction materials and supplies deliveries were reduced by up to 70% and overall build time was reduced by approximately 6 months.

-Another environmentally-friendly benefit of modular builds is the reduced waste generated by its construction.
-With less material in transit and transition like on a building site, there is less likelihood of accidents, spills, and environmental damage to the material.
+An environmentally-friendly benefit of modular builds is the reduced waste generated by its construction.
+With less material in transit and transition like on a conventional building site, there is less likelihood of accidents, spills, and environmental damage to the building material.
 The factory setting also makes it easier to reuse and recycle waste materials.
 Overall, it is estimated that waste is reduced from 10% to 15% in a conventional project to 5% with a modular-built project.

-Additionally, consolidating work at a factory, in combination with the more efficient construction operations, results in modular-built projects producing up to 50% less CO2 emissions than conventional projects.
+Additionally, consolidating work at a factory, in combination with the more efficient construction operations, results in modular-built projects producing up to 50% less CO2 emissions than conventional site-built projects.

 Construction on this project started in May 2020, and the project was completed and ready for move-in by October 2020.